Wildrake diving accident: Accident

 In late July and early August 1979, Wildrake divers reattached the SALM buoy to the riser and prepared the SALM for transport from Bjørnafjorden to Thistle field.
 On the night of 7 August 1979, Richard Walker and Victor Guiel, who had been in saturation since 29 July, were lowered to a depth of 485 ft in the Wildrake diving bell to work on the reattachment of the SALM to its base.
 This was Bell Dive No. 30 from the Wildrake.
 As the bell was lowered into the ocean, its transponder came loose, and the Wildrake deck foreman was ordered to cut it off.

-Shortly after 0220 hours on the morning of 8 August, Walker, who had been working outside the bell on the SALM base, saw that the bell had become separated from its lift wire and was hanging at an angle by its life support umbilical.
+Shortly after 02:20 on 8 August, Walker, who had been working outside the bell on the SALM base, saw that the bell had become separated from its lift wire and was hanging at an angle by its life support umbilical.
 He reported the emergency and rejoined Guiel in the bell, where the two divers closed and sealed the inside door.
 The bottom door, which opened outward, was left open and secured back to the bell frame.Wildrake dive superintendent Peter Holmes and dive supervisor Brian Reid believed that the umbilical was the correct secondary means of bell recovery in the system Møllerodden AS had designed.
 Møllerodden later denied this, and DNV had not certified the umbilical winch for bell recovery.
 Reid attempted to raise the bell with the umbilical, which was already damaged.
 The umbilical wheel on the ship's davit consisted of a rubber tire between two circular metal plates.
 The umbilical became jammed between the tire and one of the side plates.
 A further attempt to raise the bell on the umbilical using the ship's crane damaged the umbilical even more severely, and power and hot water to the bell were cut off.
 In response to a faint radio transmission from Walker and Guiel, the Wildrake crew lowered the bell to the seabed at a depth of 522 ft.